-- Sun Dried Tomatoes – typically stores carry two types of sun dried tomatoes; dry packed, and packed in oil.
-Dry packed tomatoes have a texture similar to dried fruit, and while tasty, aren’t what we want in this recipe.
-Sun dried tomatoes packed in oil have a better texture, and we use some of the oil to saute the chicken in (which adds great flavor!).
+Typically stores carry two types of sun dried tomatoes; dry packed, and packed in oil.
+Dry packed tomatoes have a texture similar to dried fruit, and while tasty, aren’t best suited for this recipe.
+Sun dried tomatoes packed in oil have a better texture, and some of the oil is used to saute the chicken (which adds great flavor!).

 - Lightened up sauce – if you’d like to have a less heavy sauce, feel free to use more chicken broth and less heavy cream.
 You’ll want to have some, or else it won’t be creamy at all, but the ratio is up to you.
 Just make sure you have 1 1/2 cups of total liquid.

 - Wine – adding a splash of dry white wine (like a chardonnay) to the skillet after cooking the sun dried tomatoes and garlic, about 1/3 cup, and letting it simmer down for a few minutes will add another great dimension to the sauce.

 - Onion – adding some diced yellow onion to the skillet when you cook the sun dried tomatoes would be delicious too!

 - Different Protein – this sauce would be fabulous with boneless skinless chicken thighs, pork chops, shrimp, or even tofu.